25 reasons why customer service is vital in 2020

 Consumers today expect a great experience and how you deliver customer service is at the heart of it.
 Brands that meet their consumers’ needs are setting themselves up for success; they’ll improve the experience throughout the entire customer journey, build brand loyalty, increase retention rates and ultimately help grow the bottom line.

-Research shows that consumers are willing to spend more money with companies that provide better customer service, and will easily switch to another brand when they’re not meeting expectations.
-Gone are the days when consumer’s would pick a brand and stay with it for life.
-Now, brands must earn their customer’s loyalty with each interaction and anticipate issues before they arise.
+Research shows that consumers are willing to spend more money with companies that provide better customer service, and will quickly switch to another brand when they’re not meeting their expectations.
+Brands must earn loyalty from customers with each interaction and anticipate issues before they arise.

 General customer service:

-- 68% said that a pleasant representative was key to their recent positive service experiences, and 62% said that a representative’s knowledge or resourcefulness was key.
+1. 68% said that a pleasant customer representative was key to their recent positive service experiences, and 62% said that a representative’s knowledge or resourcefulness was key.
 (American Express)